-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

-DocuSign enables veterans and their surrogates to digitally sign forms that require a high level of verification that the user signing the document is a legitimate and authorized user.
+DocuSign Federal-Enterprise enables veterans and their surrogates to digitally sign forms that require a high level of verification that the user signing the document is a legitimate and authorized user.
 In addition, DocuSign provides a mechanism for VA applications to verify the authenticity of user documents and data integrity on user forms.